sigdeletras/project-reports-qgis-plugin/README.md

 - **layout_type**: Master layout type (PrintLayout or Report)
 - **atlas**: Is an Atlas?
 (True/False)
 - **atlas_coverageLayer_name**: Coverage layer name used for the atlas features.

+### Contributing

+For collaborations and contributions, you can follow this [good practice guide](https://github.com/firstcontributions/first-contributions)